 Intro To Neon Art

-My Neon artwork takes inspiration from California mountain ranges and the moon.
-When designing it I was thinking about Ojai California and the “Pink Moment” sunset.
-I wanted to capture the feeling of being in the mountains with the moon hanging over head.
 The animated movement in the moon was an unexpected addition.
 When trying to find a transformer for my artwork, the piece started to animate and bead.
-One classmate of mine, Heather said she found it to be soothing and peaceful to look at and that was exactly what I was going for.
-I built this neon artwork during my Intro To Neon Art Class offered at The Museum of Neon Art in Glendale.
+One classmate of mine, Heather, said she found it to be soothing and peaceful to look at so I kept it.
+The artwork was built during my Intro To Neon Art Class offered at The Museum of Neon Art in Glendale.

 To design my piece I used Adobe Illustrator.
 I started with the pen tool and set my stroke to 8mm.
 Tip: manually type in mm and the stroke will automatically convert the Millimeter (mm) to point (pt).
 I chose 8mm to match the tubing size I was going to use.